Pediatric Lyme Disease Diagnosis Without a Known Tick Bite

 Can children have Lyme disease without a tick bite?

-Why was the ELISA test negative if the child had Lyme disease?
+Why was the ELISA test negative?

 Should treatment wait for positive test results?